How to Split Bills Unevenly (Step-by-Step Guide + Calculator)

 Dining Out With Friends

 When some people order more food or drinks, splitting the bill evenly may feel unfair.
-Uneven splitting ensures everyone pays only for their share and helps as a group expense tracker.
+Uneven splitting ensures everyone pays only for what they consumed.

-If you're sharing living costs, the Friends Expense Calculator can help manage expense between friends or group of friends.
+If you're sharing costs with friends, the Friends Expense Calculator can help keep track of payments and balances.

 Couples Managing Finances